-This post will take you through the various facets of creating and tracking your invoices, the optimal practices used in invoicing, and some pros and cons of five of the top invoicing software options available to you.
+This post will take you through the various facets of creating and tracking your invoices, the optimal practices used in invoicing, and some pros and cons of five of the top five invoicing tools and software options available to you.

-The two most common methods of charging for services There are two significant methods that you can use to charge for your services -are hourly billing and project-wiseproject-based fees.
-Each of them method has different its own types of invoicing processes as well as procedures for varying methods to tracking work.
+The two most common methods of charging for services are hourly billing and project-based fees.
+Each method has different its own invoicing processes as well as procedures and varying methods to track work.

 - Payment in proportion to the work done: All you have to do is to keep track of the time you spend on each project and submit an invoice for the hours of work you completed.
 However, if your client has a maximum budget allotted for their project, be sure you budget your time carefully, since any hours you work beyond what is allowed by the client will not be paid.

-- Ideal for long, ongoing projects: Some projects are structured with more fluid timelines and/or less rigid scope of work.
-The tasks may come to you in discrete tasks or chunks; hence, charging hourly rates would be the easiest way to track your work.
+- Ideal for long, ongoing projects: Some projects are structured with more fluid timelines and/or a less rigid scope of work.
+The tasks may come to you in inconsistently or chunks; hence, charging hourly rates would be the easiest way to track your work.

-In this scenario, a freelancer is typically paid a down payment on acceptance of the project and the remainder of the fee at completion of the project.
+In this scenario, a freelancer is typically paid a down payment, often referred to as a retainer, on acceptance of the project and the remainder of the fee at completion of the project.
 A rate is agreed upon for the entire project before the project is begun.
-When the client’s project is precisely defined or structured and you have a clear idea of the amount of work it will entail, or if your client offers high-value work that can be completed within a short period of time, per-project billing may be a good fit.
+When the client’s project is precisely defined or structured and you have a clear idea of the amount of work it will entail, the client offers high-value work, or manages projects that can be completed within a short period of time – billing per project may be the way to go.